Skip to content

 Optional year-long work placement.
 If you are not taking a placement, you will progress directly to your final year in year three.

-We regularly review and update our course content based on student and employer feedback, ensuring that all of our courses remain current and relevant.
-This may result in changes to module content or module availability in future years.
+We regularly review our course content based on student and employer feedback to ensure they remain current and relevant.
+This may result in changes to module content or availability in future years.
+Optional modules will only run where there is sufficient demand.
+This will be determined on a case-by-case basis to protect the academic and student experience.

 How you're taught